orosz-usgs/WQP_UI/README.md

 	#points to the sld endpoint you want to use.
 	SLD_ENDPOINT = ''

+	#points to the codes endpoint
+	CODES_ENDPOINT = ''

+	#points to the query endpoint.
+Does not include the type of data or 'search' part of the endpoint
+	SEARCH_QUERY_ENDPOINT = ''
 	```
 3. Need to compile the less style sheets into css.
 This can be done by running `mvn lesscss:compile`